 Gray discharge is a sign of bacterial vaginosis.
 BV is an imbalance (not infection!) of good and bad bacteria in your vagina.
 Other symptoms may include excessive amounts of discharge, scents that you may not be used to (people often report a “fishy” smell), and, although less common, itching, redness, and pain during vaginal penetration or urination.

-However, if green or yellow discharge is accompanied by other symptoms like itching or unusual odors, you likely have a bacterial infection or sexually transmitted infection.
+However, if green or yellow discharge is accompanied by other symptoms like itching or unusual odors, you likely have a bacterial infection or STI.
 The yellow and/or green color is due to pus mixing with mucous to fight off the infection, so you know your body is working to protect and heal itself!

-If your symptoms are mild and manageable, try our suite of organic products for immediate relief and to incorporate into your preventive care routine.
+If your symptoms are mild and manageable, take a look at your diet, lifestyle habits, and where you are in your menstrual cycle and incorporate organic products into your preventive care routine.